-Donald K. Johnson, O.C., LL.D Ontario, Canada Age: 76 Director Since: June 1999 Advisory Board, BMO Cacorporate banking subsided Johnson is a former Sender of the Was Victorial Tourist Sender of the Arts, a director of the Arts, a director of the Arts of the Richard Board, a member of the 2000 subside the Sender of the Richard Board, a member of the 2000 subside the Sender of the Richard Board, a member of the 2000 subside the Sender of the S or of easyhome Ltd., and Member, apital Markets, the investment and iary of BMO Financial Group.
-Mr. ior Advisor, BMO Capital Markets, be-Chairman of BMO Nesbitt Burns or.
-Active on a number of Boards, Emeritus and a director of Business of the Toronto General & Western ector and member of the Executive I Ivey School of Business Advisory 012 Major Individual Giving Cabinet greater Toronto, and a director of Sc.
-Board / Committee Member Public Board Membership Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board easyhome Ltd. Manicouagan Minerals Inc. 3,250,607
+Donald K. Johnson, O.C., LL.D Ontario, Canada Age: 78 Director Since: June 1999 Advisory Board, BMO corporate banking sub Johnson is a former S prior to which he was Inc. Active on a numb Emeritus and a directo the Toronto General director and member Advisory Board of th University, a member man of easyhome Ltd. , and Member, Capital Markets, the investment and osidiary of BMO Financial Group.
+Mr. Senior Advisor, BMO Capital Markets, Vice-Chairman of BMO Nesbitt Burns er of Boards, Mr. Johnson is Chairman or of Business for the Arts, a director of & Western Hospital Foundation, a of the Executive Committee of the e Ivey Business School at Western of the 2014 Major Individual Giving Way of Greater Toronto, and a director rals Inc. Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board easyhome Ltd. Manicouagan Minerals Inc. 3,250,609

-David Ingram Ontario, Canada Age: 46 Director Since: December 2000 easyhome Ltd. in May 200 Executive Vice President December 2000.
-He is al Boys & Girls Club of Can Mr. Ingram became President and Chief Executive Officer of easyhome Ltd. in May 2001 after serving as the Corporation's Executive Vice President and Chief Operating Officer since December 2000.
-He is also Vice Chair and a trustee of the Boys & Girls Club of Canada Foundation, and a Member of the Foundation's Strategic Team.
-Board / Committee Member Public Board Membership Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board easyhome Ltd. 373,429
+David Ingram Ontario, Canada Age: 48 Director Since: December 2000 Mr. Ingram became President and Chief Executive Officer of easyhome Ltd. in May 2001 after serving as the Corporation's Executive Vice President and Chief Operating Officer since December 2000.
+He is also a director of the National Board (Agency) and is a Vice Chair on the Foundation Board of the Boys & Girls Club of Canada.
+Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board easyhome Ltd. 294,729

-David Appel Ontario, Canada Age: 61 Director Since: August 2010 Mr. Appel is currently a Corporate Director.
+David Appel Ontario, Canada Age: 71 Director Since: August 2010 Mr. Appel is currently a Corporate Director.
 Mr. Appel has had a career in law, business and government service and is a director of a number of charitable organizations.
 Mr. Appel is a member of the Quebec Bar.
-Board / Committee Member Public Board Membership Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board Audit Committee Compensation Committee Corporate Governance and Nominating Committee easyho ome Ltd. 94,855
+Board / Committee Member Public : Board Membership easyhome Beneficially Indirectly or or Discretior Owned Over W Directly or hich Control Board Audit Committee Compensation Committee Corporate Governance and Nominating Committee easyho ome Ltd. 94,855

-David Lewis Ontario, Canada Age: 75 Director Since: August 1993 Mr. Lewis is a retired banker; his last position was Chairman and Chief Executive Officer of Continental Bank of Canada.
-He serves as a Director of The Caldwell Partners International Inc. and West Street Capital Corporation.
-Board / Committee Member Public Board Membership Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board Audit Committee Compensation Committee Corporate Governance and Nominating Committee easyhome Ltd. Caldwell Partners International Inc. West Street Capital Corporation 91,900
+David Lewis Ontario, Canada Age: 77 Director Since: August 1993 Mr. Lewis is a Corporate Director.
+Mr. Lewis also serves a a director of various private entities.
+Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board Audit Committee Compensation Committee Corporate Governance and Nominating Committee easyhome Ltd. 91,900

-Sean Morrison British Columbia, Canada Age: 42 Director Since: January 2012 Founder and a Manage Corporation, an investme Maxam, Mr. Morrison was a Vancouver-based investing a graduate of the University te Director.
-Mr. Morrison is the Co- jing Partner of Maxam Capital ent company.
-Prior to forming a partner at Capital West Partners, ment banking firm.
-Mr. Morrison is ty of British Columbia with a degree Chartered Accountant designation.
-Board / Committee Member Public Board Membership Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board Audit Committee Compensation Committee easyhome Ltd. 2,255,350
+Sean Morrison British Columbia, Canada Age: 44 Director Since: January 2012 Mr. Morrison is a Corporate Director.
+Mr. Morrison is the C Founder and a Managing Partner of Maxam Cap Corporation and the Chief Executive Officer of Benev Cap Inc. Prior to forming Maxam, Mr. Morrison was a partner Capital West Partners, a Vancouver-based investm banking firm.
+Mr. Morrison is a graduate of the University British Columbia with a degree in Commerce and holds Chartered Professional Accountant designation.
+Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board Audit Committee Compensation Committee Corporate Governance and Nominating Committee easyhome Ltd. 2,239,013